Rigidity of Circle Packings with Flexible Radii: Generic Rigidity

 \section{Generic Rigidity}

-In \cite{sticky_disc}, it was proved that if a packing of $G$ has the properties $V=V^=$, $m=2n-3$, and all radii being generic (algebraically independent), then it is infinitesimally rigid.
+The ideas of this section come primarily from the paper by Connelly and Gortler\cite{sticky_disc}.
+In \cite{sticky_disc}, it was proved that if a packing of $G$ has the properties $V=V^=$, $m=2n-3$, and all radii are generic (algebraically independent), then it is infinitesimally rigid.
 This result can be generalized to packings with more than $2n-3$ edges and with fewer fixed radii.
 The following semi-algebraic version of Sard's Theorem is proved in \cite{sticky_disc}:

-\begin{thm} Let $X$, $Y$ be smooth semi-algebraic manifolds of dimension $d_1$ and $d_2$ over $\mathbb{Q}$ and $f:X\to Y$ a rational map.
-Then the critical value of $f$ are a semi-algebraic subset of $Y$, defined over $\mathbb{Q}$, and of dimension strictly less than $d_2$. \end{thm}
+\begin{thm} Let $X$, $Y$ be smooth semi-algebraic manifolds of dimensions $d_1$ and $d_2$ over $\mathbb{Q}$ and $f:X\to Y$ a rational map.
+Then the critical values of $f$ are a semi-algebraic subset of $Y$, defined over $\mathbb{Q}$, and of strictly lower dimension than $d_2$. \end{thm}

 The goal is to prove the following theorem: